 Relief of pain: symptoms that cause severe pain can be treated with analgesics.
-These may be additional to other medications for the cause of pain and tenesmus.
+These may be added to other medications for the cause of pain and tenesmus.

-Surgical procedures can be used to widen a small intestine or to remove blockages that are causing tenesmus and other symptoms of IBD.
+Surgical procedures can widen a small intestine or remove blockages that are causing tenesmus and other symptoms of IBD.

-Any abnormal movement of food or waste in the digestive tract can be considered a disorder of intestinal motility.
+Any abnormal movement of food or waste in the digestive tract can be considered an intestinal motility disorder.
 Diarrhea and constipation are the two most obvious signs of abnormal bowel motility.

-Constipation that causes tenesmus can be treated with a laxative so that the stool can pass through the colon more easily.
+Constipation that causes tenesmus can be treated with a laxative so that the stool can pass through the colon more quickly.